Chilipp/docrep/docs/index.rst

 What's this?
 ------------
 Welcome to the **doc**\ umentation **rep**\ etition module **docrep**!
-This module targets developers that develop complex and nested Python APIs and helps them to create a well-documented software.
+This module targets developers that develop complex and nested Python APIs and helps them to create a well-documented piece of software.

 The motivation is simple, it comes from the don’t repeat yourself principle and tries to reuse already existing documentation code.